jadidaniel/jupyter-notebooks/README.md

 ### 6."A/B Testing for ShoeFly.com"

-The goal of this project to analyze the data using Pandas aggregate measures for an online shoe store ShoeFly.com that is performing an A/B testing.
+The goal of this project is to analyze the data, using Pandas aggregate measures, for an online shoe store ShoeFly.com that is performing an A/B testing.

 -----------------------